 WARNING: Complexity(ies) of U.S. laws requires many tax reporting and other various reporting requirements.
 Protect yourself, make absolutely sure that you seek competent professional expert legal, accounting, and tax advice before you consider implementing your foreign A/P plan.
 Contact Estate Street Partners and get the facts for proper U.S. reporting procedures.

 Authorities are looking for NON-COMPLIANCE, not for those who report and comply.
 We believe in full disclosure.
 If there’s no reporting form, we make-up our own and file.

 To my knowledge, there are no laws prohibiting you from protecting your hard-earned money with offshore international structures, as long as you file all proper documentation with proper reporting agencies.
-When your asset protection / wealth preservation plan is professionally and carefully implemented by competent professionals, the foreign side of life becomes significantly enhanced.
+When protecting your assets / wealth preservation plan is professionally and carefully implemented by competent professionals, the foreign side of life becomes significantly enhanced.
 Most international jurisdictions do not recognize U.S. based creditor judgments

 No Financial plan is ever 100% bullet proof: Know These Facts about a good plan